xiaomingyang-git2021/8-0-mid-module-one-assessment/readme.md

 This challenge is designed to assess the JavaScript skills you have gained so far.

-## Learning Objectives Assessed

-The following learning objectives will be assessed in this assessment:

-- Create and assign values to variables.
-- Use arithmetic operators to build simple mathematical equations.
-- Represent logical assertions using `===`, `&&`, `||`, and `!`.
-- Conditionally run code based on values and expressions.
-- Create functions with parameters using the function declaration syntax.
-- Return values from functions.
-- Interpret JSDoc function comments.
-- Interpret test output in order to take actionable steps in code.
-- Access elements in an array through bracket notation.
-- Access values in an object through bracket and dot notation.
-- Update values in an object with bracket and dot notation.
-- Differentiate between arrays and objects.
-- Write a `for` loop with a variable number of iterations.
-- Write `for...of` loops to iterate over arrays.
-- Use the command line to navigate via absolute and relative paths.
-- Install and use the `code` command to open VSCode.
-- Stage files with `git add`.
-- Commit files with a sensible commit message using `git commit -m`.
-- Fork and clone a repository.
-- Create a pull request using a forked repository.
-- Run JavaScript files with the `node` command.
-- Apply the accumulator pattern to problems that return strings, numbers, or booleans.
-- Apply the accumulator pattern to problems that return arrays.

 ## Instructions

 You will need to write four functions that require you to make use of loops, conditionals, logic, and the accumulator pattern.